trychlos/TheToolsProject-Perl/README.md

 NB 1.
 Yes, lot of tools use nowadays this same paradigm of a command, a verb and some options.
 They were not so common at the time of the first writing, and __TheToolsProject__ is more than just some scripts: it aims to be a working paradigm for IT productions!

-NB 2.
-As you can see in above examples, __TheToolsProject__ is released in two flavors

 ## Installing TheToolsProject

 __TheToolsProject__ is all contained into a single directory tree which contains not only all __TTP__ code, scripts, functions and so on, but is also released with simple configuration files.